laxmikant-ainapure/upcxx/README.md

 With UPC\+\+ installed, the easiest way to build a UPC++ application from the command line is to use the `upcxx` compiler wrapper, installed in `<upcxx-install-path>/bin/upcxx`.
-This arguments to this wrapper work just like the C++ compiler used to install UPC++ (analogous to the `mpicxx` compiler wrapper often provided for MPI/C++ programs).
+The arguments to this wrapper work just like the C++ compiler used to install UPC++ (analogous to the `mpicxx` compiler wrapper often provided for MPI/C++ programs).